InfuseAI/primehub-site/docs/guide_manual/admin-dataset.md

 + `Launch Group Only` If enabled, the dataset is only visible to users who select the specific groups.

 + `Global` If enabled, everyone can use this dataset.
-If disabled, linking groups with permission by connecting existed Groups is required.
+If disabled, linking groups with permission by edit groups is required.

 + `Type` `git`, `env` and `pvc`.

-+ `connect existed Groups` Set accessible groups, when `Global` is disabled.
++ `edit groups` Set accessible groups, when `Global` is disabled.

 There are three `type`: